tembo-io/website/docs/tembo-stacks/message-queue.md

 ## SQL API

-The [PGMQ](https://github.com/tembo-io/pgmq) comes pre-installed in the Tembo Message Queue Stack.
+For users familiar with Postgres, you can interact with your queues using SQL.
+The [PGMQ](https://github.com/tembo-io/pgmq) extension comes pre-installed in the Tembo Message Queue Stack.

 Please refer to the [PGMQ API documentation](https://tembo-io.github.io/pgmq/api/sql/functions/) for a guide on getting started with PGMQ.